dgaydukov/cert-spring5/files/spring5.md

 As you see we have 2 beans of the same type, original - not adviced and adviced.
 If you want to have one bean, and you never need original you can remove it from javaconfig, and inject it directly into `ProxyFactoryBean`

-You can also use aspecj annotations, you should first enable them `@EnableAspectJAutoProxy(proxyTargetClass = true)` (setting proxyTargetClass force spring aop to use CGLIB)
+You can also use `@AspectJ` annotations, you should first enable them `@EnableAspectJAutoProxy(proxyTargetClass = true)` (setting proxyTargetClass force spring aop to use CGLIB)
-If you are using `@SpringBootApplication` you don't need to explicitly include `@EnableAspectJAutoProxy`, cause it inside include
+`@AspectJ` refers to a style of declaring aspects as regular Java classes annotated with annotations If you are using `@SpringBootApplication` you don't need to explicitly include `@EnableAspectJAutoProxy`, cause it inside include
 `@EnableAutoConfiguration` which with the help of conditional annotations enables aop.
 `AopAnnotatedAdvice.java`